hendraet/handwriting-classification/README.md

 ## Installation

-Install the necessary dependencies by executing `pip install -r requirements.txt` in the respective subdirectories.
+Install the necessary dependencies by executing `pip install -r requirements.txt` in the root directory.
+For some of the scripts contained in the `prep` directory, it is necessary to install additional dependencies.
+These can be installed by executing `pip install -r requirements.txt` in that directory.

 ## Training the Models